harshith990/Amazon_SalesData_Analysis/README.md

 🛒 Amazon Product Sales Dashboard

-1. Project Title / Headline
+1. Project Title / Headline :

 📦 Amazon Product Sales Analysis Dashboard
 An interactive and data-rich Power BI dashboard designed to visualize Amazon product sales performance.
 The report uncovers trends in revenue, product category sales, customer engagement, and product popularity, enabling e-commerce stakeholders to make informed decisions.

-2. Short Description / Purpose
+2. Short Description / Purpose :

 This dashboard provides an analytical overview of Amazon’s product sales using Year-to-Date (YTD) and Quarter-to-Date (QTD) metrics.
 It helps business analysts and decision-makers understand sales trends, top-performing products, and review dynamics across major product categories.

-3. Tech Stack
+3. Tech Stack:

 The dashboard was built using the following tools and technologies:<br>
 • 📊 Power BI Desktop – Main platform for building the report and visuals.<br>
 • 📂 Power Query – Used for data transformation and cleanup.<br>